Reading Time: 11 minutes

 Ginseng: The Energy Booster

-Ginseng is probably the most well-known herbal supplement for boosting energy.
+Ginseng is the most well-known herbal supplement for boosting energy.
 It’s been used for centuries in traditional Chinese medicine.
 There are different types of ginseng, like Asian ginseng (Panax ginseng) and American ginseng (Panax quinquefolius), and they have slightly different effects.
 Some studies suggest that ginseng can help reduce fatigue and improve mental performance.

 • May improve cognitive function